Kristina01111000/WordPressTheme/README.md

 	- upgrade to ultimate peepso
 		- edit settings so users can't make polls
 	- add more pictures to front page
+	- rename/check names of the peepso default pages

 Need from Dr. W: